Chocolate and Cheese: "I Can't Put My Finger On It"

 Described as a funk metal track, the lead single "I Can't Put My Finger On It" features distorted vocals with an underlying funk rhythm occasionally broken by sections of clean, reverbed guitar.
 Freeman and Melchiondo based the song off the caricature of "some guy working behind a counter at a falafel shop.
 Some big, sweaty, Lebanese motherfucker, slicing meat off the spool of gyro."

 The song was performed on Late Night with Conan O'Brien on January 18, 1995, with Ween's first and only appearance on the show.

 Other songs

 "The HIV Song" was written in the style of circus music, and has dark lyrics which contrast the music.
 "Drifter in the Dark" has been described as a 1960s-style country ballad.
 "Buenas Tardes Amigo" has a Latin-influenced sound that is also reminiscent of the work of film composer Ennio Morricone.
 "Roses Are Free" has been labelled as an 80s-inspired synth-pop song and an homage to Prince.

 "Candi" has elements of industrial music and the band have expressed their dislike for the song, with Dean Ween calling it "the worst song that's on any Ween record."
 It has only ever been performed twice, in 1994 and 2019.
 "Baby Bitch" is a folk influenced song that was written about Gene Ween's ex-girlfriend.
 The song came about after she moved back into the area where he and his future wife were living.
-At a 2004 Bonnaroo performance, Gene Ween said that the song was about Barrett Christy, a professional snowboarder who grew up near the band's hometown of New Hope, Pennsylvania.